-Refer to CBSE Class 10 Biology Our Environment MCQs Set B provided below available for download in Pdf.
-The MCQ Questions for Class 10 Science with answers are aligned as per the latest syllabus and exam pattern suggested by CBSE, NCERT and KVS.
-Chapter 15 Our Environment Class 10 MCQ are an important part of exams for Class 10 Science and if practiced properly can help you to improve your understanding and get higher marks.
+Practice CBSE Class 10 Biology Our Environment MCQs Set B provided below.
+The MCQ Questions for Class 10 Chapter 13 Our Environment Science with answers and follow the latest CBSE/ NCERT and KVS patterns.
 Refer to more Chapter-wise MCQs for CBSE Class 10 Science and also download more latest study material for all subjects

 Question.
 In a grazing food chain, primary consumers (herbivores) represent